skippyr/libtdk/DOCS.md

 The stream being affected.

-#### Remarks

-It requires the terminal to have truecolor support.
-The color is not applied if the standard output and error streams are being redirected or piped.

 ### std::ostream &operator<<(std::ostream &stream, XColor color);

 #### Brief

 Applies a color from the XTerm palette.
+Colors are not applied if the stream is being redirected or piped.

 #### Declaration